 The same antenna port shall be used for all symbols of the MWUS within a subframe.
 The UE shall not assume that the MWUS is transmitted on the same antenna port as any of the downlink reference signals or synchronization signals.
-If only one CRS port is configured by the eNB, the UE may assume the transmission of all MWUS subframes is using the same antenna port; otherwise, the UE can assume the transmission of MWUS in at least one subframe is using the same antenna port .
+If only one CRS port is configured by the eNB, the UE may assume the transmission of all MWUS subframes is using the same antenna port; otherwise, the UE can assume the transmission of MWUS in X subframe(s) is using the same antenna port, but not using same antenna port in more than X consecutive subframe(s), where X=1 at the 1st and 2nd subframe and X=2 from the 3rd subframe.

 The UE shall not expect MWUS to be transmitted in subframes carrying system information blocks.
 Non-BL/CE subframes are not counted when determining the maximum or actual MWUS transmission duration.